zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 17. When the list is empty in the Pending Operations page, it means the deployment has completed.
 Click on the Metric Extensions link.
      ![](images/emmonlab5step17.png " ")

 18. The Metric Extensions page shows the ME$RunawaySQL metric extension has been deployed to 2 targets.
+The RunawaySQL metrics will start to be collected for the 2 targets.
      ![](images/emmonlab5step18.png " ")

 ## **step 6:** Monitoring Templates